Being examples and teaching our children how to budget is super important.

 We strive to teach our children the value of things and experiences.
 I want them prepared for real life with all its financial ups and downs.

 We teach our children that a trip to Florence is more important than that new Lego set.
 We want them to realize that rent and food and utilities and insurance have to be paid, but sometimes we have to buy the hamburger instead of the steak to offset the expense of fixing the van.
-Internet and cell phones and TV are luxuries, even though we’ve come to see them as necessities, like utilities.
+Internet and smart phones and TV are luxuries, even though we’ve come to see them as necessities, like utilities.

 We have to be prepared for surprise financial setbacks with a savings account and budget in place.